-We speak to Orlando Delgado about teacher training, the recognition of the CELTA, and job prospects for English teachers in Mexico.
+Mexico CELTA course: We speak to Orlando Delgado about teacher training, the recognition of the CELTA, the DELTA and job prospects for English teachers in Mexico.

-Orlando Delgado Mata is now the Teacher Training and Development Manager in the Teacher Training Centre in Mexico City and is also very experienced in working as a teacher and teacher trainer, which he has done for over nine years.
+Interested in a Mexico CELTA course or DELTA course?
+This is an interview for you!
+Orlando Delgado Mata is the Teacher Training and Development Manager in the Teacher Training Centre in Mexico City and is also very experienced in working as a teacher and teacher trainer, which he has done for over nine years.
 He has worked as a CELTA and DELTA Assessor for several years.
 He’s taken the time out of his very busy schedule to answer some questions for us…

 How did you first hear about the CELTA course?